 AGM (Absorbant Glass Mat)

 We decided on an AGM battery because it simply offered the best price-performance ratio for us.
-AGM technology is a combination of the two battery types mentioned above.
-Due to the fact that the electrolyte is in a glass fleece, the batteries are able to deliver high currents in a short time.
+AGM technology is a combination of the two battery types mentioned above because the electrolyte is in a glass fleece, and the battery canto delivers high currents in a short time.
 Similar to the wet battery!
-This property, in turn, is good for the operation of powerful inverters.
+This property, in turn, is good for the operation of power inverters.
 In addition, they are leak-proof and significantly more robust against deep discharges (as with gel batteries).
 You can find out which model of AGM battery we have installed here:

 Usually long service life

 Tolerates deep discharge better than n wet battery

 Can only be discharged up to approx. 70%

 Lithium technology (LiFePo4)

 This battery is by far the most suitabl12-volt12 volt lithium battery for RV needs.
 Small, light, charged super fast and insensitive to deep discharge.
 A technology that inspires, if only the equally impressive price were not to be considered… While the costs for an AGM battery with 100Ah are around $100, you pay around $1000 for the same battery with lithium technology.

 Wet battery, A, GM, or lithium • Which battery type is right for me?